What is Montessori Education?

 Do you have a part-time program?

 Consistency and routine give the young child a sense of security and order required for concentration and focus.
 Our curriculum is based on a five-day, three-year program.
 Therefore, we offer a half-day program, five days per week, for our three year old students, and a half-day or full-day option for the four and five year old students.
-Half-day is offered in the morning or in the afternoon.
+Half-day is available in the morning only as this is the time that children in these age ranges learn best.

 Why do we refer to a child or the classroom as being normalized?